 You might also find emotional relief from simply knowing others have faced what you face.
 That realization can provide confidence to attack the situation head-on.

 Be forewarned, though: Believing you are a special person with common problems comes at a cost.
-You can no longer use your problems as excuses.
+You can no longer use your problems as excuses or expect entitlements.

 “This burn on my finger hurts so much!”
-It was the third time I had heard our son complain about it (I won’t use his name, to protect his innocence.
-We only have two sons, so you’d have a 50/50 chance of being right if you really wanted to gets though.).
+It was the third time I had heard our son complain about it.
+I won’t use his name to protect his innocence.
+We only have two sons, so you’d have a 50/50 chance of being right if you really wanted to guess, though.

 So, I thought to myself, this was a teaching moment!

-I said, “(Son), if your burned finger really hurts that bad, the best thing you can do is hit yourself in the hand with a hammer.”
+I said, “(Son), if your burned finger really hurts that bad, the best thing you can do is hit yourself on your hand with a hammer.”

 Before you judge me as a father, let me explain what I then explained to my son.